Download Our eGuide: Build Better Benefits

 Gen Xers were born between 1965 and 1980.
 With how much experience they have, they’re the backbone of the workforce right now.
 Much of this generation is also in a tough spot financially.
 Gen X may have paid off their student loans but are paying for their children’s education or taking care of their parents — or both.

-As a result, retirement planning, caretaker benefits, or other ways that improve work-life balance are ideal for Generation X. This generation has also been working for a while, so providing more time off or a sabbatical could give them the break they’re looking for.
+Because of all their responsibilities, retirement planning, caretaker benefits, or other ways that improve work-life balance are ideal for Generation X. This generation has also been working for a while, so providing more time off or a sabbatical could give them the break they’re looking for.

 Millennials were born between 1981 and 1995, and if they don’t make up the majority of your workforce now — they soon will.